FC Nasaf (women)

-Football Club Sevinch Qarshi Women (Sevinch Futbol Klubi), is a professional women's football team based in Qarshi (Qashqadaryo Region), Uzbekistan.
+Football Club Nasaf Qarshi Women (Nasaf Futbol Klubi), is a professional women's football team based in Qarshi (Qashqadaryo Region), Uzbekistan.
 The team belongs to the Football Club Nasaf Qarshi.
 They compete in the Uzbekistan Women's League.

 They won the 2023 Uzbekistan Women's football league title, which qualified them for playing in the AFC Women's Club Championship 2023 in November 2023.